Contact Lens and Optical

 Our optical department offers a large selection of frames for prescription eyewear, including:

 - Adult frames

 - Children’s frames

 - Fashion and designer frames

 - Sunglasses with sufficient UV protection for eye safety

 - Specialized frames that include work safety eyewear, swim goggles and recreational frames

-Our optical specialists also fit specialty prescriptions such as progressive no-line multifocal lenses, as well as strong prescriptions.
+Our optical specialists also fit specialty prescriptions such as progressive no-line multifocal lens, as well as strong prescriptions.